inadequate/ColorText/README.md

 Players can type /color to enable and disable colors in chat.

-To edit the <Prefix> color and the :Message color, just change in the config.yml
+To edit the Prefix color and the Message color, just change in the config.yml

 Reporting bugs
 ===========